happycollision/articles/2023-01-02-variant-system/article.md

 hash that forces it to be unique based on its exact contents --then you can keep all your old assets on your server and let your variant JSON files load whichever assets are required.
-Since every single build of your app can live side by side with each other, you can load whichever variant you want as long as you know the name of a JSON file that points to the proper dependencies.
+Since every single build of your app can live side by side with each other, you can load whichever variant you want if you know the name of a JSON file that points to the proper dependencies.

 ### Trade-offs